• Skip to primary navigation

 Gluten-Free Latke Recipe 1

-Some people like their latkes thicker while other like them thinner.
+Some people like their latkes thicker, while others like them thinner.
 Adjust the size to your taste.

 Work the latkes in batches (do not overcrowd in your pan) and flip after 2-3 minutes or until they’re nice and browned but not burned.
-Remove from oil and place on paper towel-lined plate to drain excess oil.
+Remove from oil and place on top of a wire rack.
+The excess oil will drip off the latkes, and they won’t get soggy.

-Latkes are traditionally topped with sour cream (not something I like) or applesauce (something I love).
+Latkes are traditionally topped with sour cream (not something I like) or homemade applesauce (something I love).

 Gluten-Free Latke Recipe 5